 Bleeding Identities: The Racial and Sexual Politics of Blood Drive Activism

 Cartographies of Blood and Violence

 Between Blood and the Bomb: Atomic Cities, Nuclear Kinship, and Queer Vampires

-“"How does blood circulate?
-Not simply in bodies, but through politics and over maps and across media?
-These are the questions that are central to Cathy Hannabach’s stunning multi-disciplinary, transnational analysis of the role of blood in giving life to American modernity.
-This book creates a narrative of the twentieth century, and a means of understanding the nation and its practices, from the American Red Cross to Guantánamo Bay."”
+“How does blood circulate—not simply in bodies, but through politics and over maps and across media?
+This is the question that is central to Cathy Hannabach’s stunning multi-disciplinary, transnational analysis of how blood gave life to American modernity.
+This book creates a narrative of the twentieth century and a means of understanding the nation and its practices, from the American Red Cross to Guantánamo Bay.”

 Eric Smoodinauthor of Regarding Frank Capra: Audience, Celebrity, and American Film Studies, 1930-1960

 Cathy Hannabach, PhD, is a book editor, podcaster, and writer who helps interdisciplinary academics turn their vibrant ideas into reality and get their work into the communities they want to reach.

 Her scholarship focuses on transnational feminist cultural studies, queer disability studies, and science and technology studies.